valkey-io/valkey-doc/topics/modules-api-ref.md

 Send a message to all the nodes in the cluster if `target` is NULL, otherwise at the specified target, which is a `VALKEYMODULE_NODE_ID_LEN` bytes node ID, as returned by the receiver callback or by the nodes iteration functions.

+In Valkey 8.1 and later, the cluster protocol overhead for this message is ~30B, to compare with earlier versions where it's ~2KB.

 The function returns `VALKEYMODULE_OK` if the message was successfully sent, otherwise if the node is not connected or such node ID does not map to any